 When users access SQL Server, they make a connection

+to SQL Server.
 All connections exist independently of one another, even if the same application makes multiple connections.
 SQL Server allows you to monitor the activity of each connection through SQL and SQL-EM.

-Using SQL to monitor connections
+Using SQL to Monitor Connections

 The simplest way to monitor how users and processes are connected with SQL is to use the system stored procedure

 This procedure will retrieve information about all active connections.
 The syntax of